 To practice mindfulness, you can use the RAIN method to identify your emotions and then disengage from them:

-Another quite simple exercise you can do is stopping and noticing where you also can expand on it.
+Another quite simple exercise you can do is stopping and noticing, where you also can expand on it.
 This can help you to calm your mind and strengthen your focus.
-You can every now then stoping five seconds and notice what is happening in your mind.
+You can every now and then stop for five seconds and notice what is happening in your mind.

 When our mind wanders, we slip into autopilot as we go through the day.
 This exercise helps you bring back your focus.